 # (see README for exact snippet)

-Leave a comment and I'll send you the GitHub link.
-I'm releasing this free because I think it's genuinely useful and because the more people use it, the better the training data gets for the local model fine-tuning.
+Leave a comment and I will send you the GitHub link.
+I am releasing this for free because it is genuinely useful.
+Also, the more people use it, the better the training data gets for local model fine-tuning.